aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    [SemVer]: https://semver.org/spec/v2.0.0.html

+   In order to ensure consistency of the contents of the `versions.json` object, a DynamoDB Table is used to contain the current authoritative state of assemblies.
+Since this data is only used as a form of distributed locking mechanism, the table is configured with a Time-to-Live setting that ensures data is automatically purged out of the table when no longer useful.
+The contents of the `assembly.json` files remains the source of truth for indexed packages.

 1. A series of Lambda functions prepare language-specific assembly files for each configured language, with adjusted naming conventions, and updated sample code fragments, and proceeds to store those at: